ardnew/ft232h/README.md

 ```

 ## Peripheral devices
 Of course the FT232H isn't that useful without a device to interact with.
-You are encouraged to create drivers or adapters based on this API for your own devices.
-It's a lot more fun developing device drivers with the full, native Go ecosystem on your PC at your disposal!
+You will still have to write drivers or adapters for your particular device.
+But it's a lot more fun developing device drivers with the full, native Go ecosystem on your PC at your disposal!

 A basic [driver for the ILI9341 TFT LCD](drv/ili9341) using `ft232h.SPI` and `ft232h.GPIO` – along with a [demo application](examples/spi/ili9341/boing) drawing an animated bouncing ball – has been created to serve as a reference implementation.

-For more details, be sure to read the `Peripheral devices` section  in [`READMORE`](READMORE.md) and, of course, the godoc for this `ft232h` module.
+For more details, be sure to read the `Peripheral devices` section  in [`READMORE`](READMORE.md) and, of course, the [godoc](https://godoc.org/github.com/ardnew/ft232h) for this `ft232h` module.